ychili/galleries/docs/Manual.rst

 At a minimum, each section should contain a setting for `Root`_, which is how the program will find the full path to the collection from its name.
-As described in "`Selecting a collection`_", the argument to the general option ``--collection`` is searched for in this file by section name and by `Root`_ path.
+As described in "`Selecting a collection`_," the argument to the general option ``--collection`` is searched for in this file by section name and by `Root`_ path.
 If ``--collection`` is omitted, then the user's current working